MartinEllegard/MartinEllegard/README.md

 - Software Engineer in Trondheim
-- I’m currently learning rust and python while working fulltime with dotnet during my dayjob
+- I’m currently learning rust,python and go while working fulltime with dotnet during my dayjob
-- Exited to get more into rust
+- Currently building a go api as a side project

 ### My Stats :